sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_3_multisector_modelling.md

     },
 ```

-Next, add an electrolyzer asset represented in MACRO as a transformation connecting electricity and hydrogen nodes:
+Next, add an electrolyzer asset represented in Macro as a transformation connecting electricity and hydrogen nodes:

 ![electrolyzer](../images/electrolyzer.png)